-The Performing Arts area in Rooms 6 and 7 is where all classes have lessons in Drama, Music and Dance.
+The Performing Arts area in the grange hall (rooms 6 and 7) is where all classes have lessons in Drama, Music and Dance.
 We have a big space where we can move, dance and work in groups.
 We have a piano, a drum kit, an interactive white board and a whole host of percussion instruments.

 Girls in Year 4 and 5 have their own singing group and as well as singing at assemblies and mini concerts, they have performed to groups within the community.
 They have a wide repertoire of songs and are a very enthusiastic group of talented singers!

 The Boys from CLG are well known in the community for their enthusiasm and their hot pink polo shirts!
 Boys from Years 4-6 can join this lunch time group and their repertoire of songs, both past and present are especially suited to their funky sound and presence!